dhannywi/Diagnosis_API/README.md

 All feature values are recoded with four significant digits, with no missing attribute values and class distribution of 357 benign and 212 malignant.

-The original dataset is available from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Prognostic)), and detailed documentation is available on [University of Wisconsin-Madison](https://pages.cs.wisc.edu/~olvi/uwmp/cancer.html) webpage.
+The original dataset is available from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Prognostic)), and detailed documentation is available on [University of Wisconsin-Madison](https://pages.cs.wisc.edu/~olvi/uwmp/cancer.html) research page.

 ## Implementation